Offshore vs onshore: Advantages and disadvantages

 The practice of offshoring brings organizations somewhat “closer” to their overseas audience.
 Offshoring brings opportunities to locals of the country they choose.

-Major conglomerates often have offices and branches all over the world to further their reach and connect with localities and regions in that area.
+Major conglomerates often have offices and branches worldwide to further their reach and connect with localities and regions in that area.

 Names like Nestlé, Unilever, and Procter & Gamble have different “versions” of products to cater to locals.

-Sometimes, there are cases in which companies who practice offshoring have disrupted local economies by driving local names out of business.
+Sometimes, companies that practice offshoring have disrupted local economies by driving local names out of business.

 One infamous case of globalization gone wrong is the case of Nestlé disrupting biodiversity in African countries.

-To combat this, the company came up with a solution, Nestlé Cocoa Plan, in 2009.
+To combat this, the company devised a solution, Nestlé Cocoa Plan, in 2009.
 It aims to supply Nestlé with 100% sustainable cocoa by 2025.

 Onshore advantage #1: Brand awareness

-There’s no doubt that onshore companies have a bigger audience reach when it comes to local and regional audiences.
-Chances are, onshore companies have been a part of the local brand names that the general public is familiar with.
+Undoubtedly, onshore companies have a bigger audience reach when it comes to local and regional audiences.
+Chances are, onshore companies have become a part of the local brand names that are familiar to the general public.

-It’s just another bonus that they’ve decided to become 100% part of the local industry once again.
+It’s just another bonus that they’ve decided to become 100% part of the local industry again.

 Onshore disadvantage #1: Lesser global reach